stefantalpalaru/deluge-default-trackers/README.md

     `python setup.py bdist_egg`

-(or try to use the one from the [egg][2] directory - be careful to install the py2.7 version of Deluge, if you're using Windows)
+(or try to use [the one from the "egg" directory][2] - be careful to install the py2.7 version of Deluge, if you're using Windows)

 * add it to Deluge from Preferences -> Plugins -> Install Plugin